joanamiranda88/joanamiranda88.github.io/_posts/2018-01-01-webapp-sharing-goods-is-caring.md

 ---
 layout: default
-title: "APP Lisboa Gente"
+title: "WebApp Sharing Goods is Caring"
 featured: true
 image: assets/images/Joana-Miranda-Portfolio-Project-Sharing.png
 alt: "Fourth portfolio project image with the logo of the project"
 link: https://medium.com/@joanamiranda88/web-app-sharing-goods-is-caring-case-study-f6e50c8c9d03
-class: "project4"
 ---

-The challenge of this project was create a mobile application for tourists and locals to enjoy Lisbon in a better way.
+This project is a webapp of a service to help to reduce the mass production of objects that we only need a few times and promote a sharing economy.